redconfetti/annotate_gemfile/README.md

 Adds Github name, description, URL above each gem declaration in your Gemfile.

+## Under Development

+This tool is still currently under development.

 ## Installation

 Add this line to your application's Gemfile: